How to Naturally Treat Bipolar Disorder

 Risk Factors for Bipolar Disorder

-• Changes in Brain Structure and Functioning – Studies have found that those who struggle with bipolar disorder have different brain structuring than those without bipolar disorder (and other mental health conditions). ⁴ Unfortunately, we don’t know enough about these differences as of this time and medical professionals are not allowed to make a diagnosis purely on brain scans.
+• Changes in Brain Structure and Functioning – Studies have found that those who struggle with bipolar disorder have different brain structuring than those without bipolar disorder (and other mental health conditions). ⁴ Unfortunately, we don’t know enough about these differences at this time and medical professionals are not allowed to make a diagnosis purely on brain scans.

 • Drug and Alcohol Abuse – It’s been found that individuals with a substance abuse history are more likely to develop certain mental health conditions, including bipolar disorder. ⁵